Larsen Campaign Raises Over $500,000 Through September 30

 "Some confuse what might look good on paper in Washington, D.C., with what actually works in Washington state," Larsen added.
 "This district is about as far north and west in the lower 48 as you can get from D.C.
 And I like it that way."

-Posted on October 4, 2010 in press releases.
+Posted on October 4, 2010.